unixorn/aws-lambda-list/Readme.md

 * [serverless-plugin-healthcheck](https://github.com/Financial-Times/serverless-plugin-healthcheck) - Creates one schedule event lambda that invokes all the service lambdas you select in a configured time interval (default: 5 minutes) or a specific time, forcing your containers to report their status.
 In adition, it creates a new endpoint (named __health by default) which can be called to provide a json summary of the current status of each healthcheck.
 * [serverless-url-shortener](https://github.com/danielireson/serverless-url-shortener) - URL shortener for AWS Lambda and S3.
 * [SES Email Forwarder](https://github.com/arithmetric/aws-lambda-ses-forwarder) - Node.js script for AWS Lambda that uses the inbound/outbound capabilities of AWS Simple Email Service (SES) to run a "serverless" email forwarding service.
 Instead of setting up an email server on an EC2 instance to handle email redirects, use SES to receive email, and the included Lambda script to process it and send it on to the chosen destination.
+* [ses-forwarder](https://github.com/Technofy/ses-forwarder) - A Python 2.7 Email forwarder script for AWS Lambda, which uses the AWS SES and S3 services.
 * [sns2slack](https://github.com/jakubknejzlik/sns2slack) - AWS SNS to slack notifications handler for AWS Lambda.
 * [StreamAlert](https://github.com/airbnb/streamalert) - StreamAlert is a serverless, realtime data analysis framework which empowers you to ingest, analyze, and alert on data from any environment, using datasources and alerting logic you define.